CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 ### O365
 {: .no_toc }

-- Calendar: Acceptance status for meeting participants such as accepted, declined, tentative.
+- Calendar: Acceptance status for meeting participants such as accepted, declined or tentative.
 - Mail: Email Signatures from Google are not supported in Office 365.
 - Mail: Out of Office Notifications.